7 Things NOT to do In Florence, Italy

 The reason why this gelato can look so delicious is actually that it is older.
 Surprisingly, fancy looking gelato actually tastes the worst for this reason.
 Don’t be fooled by its appearance.
 Counterintuitively, the gelato shops without ornate displays have the best tasting gelato in the city.

-Sitting & Eating On The Ground
+5.)
+Sit & Eat On The Ground

 I bit down on my sand which only to be told by a police officer that I could not sit in the area and eat.
 My tired feet had to quickly find a new spot to chow down.
 I suggest finding a restaurant to eat anyway.
 Italians are more about sitting and eating anyway.
 Enjoy it while you are here.
 Again most of the streets are fairly dirty too so I would stray away from popping a squat on.

 Maybe you don’t have an H&M or Victoria Secret where you live, but I do.
 Which is why I felt no need to shop around them in Italy.
-However, a couple people in my group did, so I trailed along with them.
+However, a couple of people in my group did, so I trailed along with them.
 Only to discover that the stores are basically exactly the same as they are back home as I suspected.
 Unless you are staying in Florence for the long term I suggest avoiding these shops altogether.

 Traffic is completely different in places like Florence than what I am used to.
 Cars, people, and bicycles share the road.
-Usually, the people driving cars and riding bikes are not paying attention to any of the pedestrians.
+Usually, people driving cars and riding bikes are not paying attention to any of the pedestrians.
 I was walking in a crowd of people and unknowingly a bicyclist swerved right in front of me.
-In a matter of seconds I was able to jump out of the way, but if I had not been paying close attention I surely would have been run over by the bike.
+In a matter of seconds, I was able to jump out of the way, but if I had not been paying close attention I surely would have been run over by the bike.

 If you just stayed in certain areas I feel like you would miss out on the really lovely aspects of Florence.
 I am a fan of large cities, but I want to find the sweet spots that make the place really special.